jodielzy/expense_tracker_bot/README.md

 ### Expense Tracker Bot

 ## Motivation
 I have tried using apps to track my expenses, however I always end up forgetting to key in my spendings.
 Moreover, most apps are payable if I wish to add notes for my transactions.
-So, I thought of building a telegram bot to track my expense since telegram is my most used application, hence I will be reminded to key in my spendinds everytime I open telegram.
+So, I thought of building a telegram bot to track my expense since telegram is my most used application, hence I will be reminded to key in my spendings everytime I open telegram.

 ## Features